Cutting the ice blocks

 The size of the blocks, of course, depends on the onset of freezing and weather, for which it varies among years.
 This year, blocks measured on average 30 inch (76 cm) thick with 22-24 inch (55-60 cm) of clear blue ice that the artists use.

 The single blocks are located in a forest section.
 Unfortunately, it is too dark there to take photos during the day.
 At night, they are illuminated, but still hard to photograph.
 We did not wait until night fell because it started to drizzle and we feared that we would not get back home when it turns into rain.
-Rain falling on super-cooled road turn them into an ice road.Did you know that the Ice Dogs are a local professional ice hockey team? #trivia Click To Tweet
+Rain falling on super-cooled roads turn them into dangerous ice roads.Did you know that the Ice Dogs are a local professional ice hockey team? #trivia Click To Tweet

-The fragile sculptures are in the forest for protection from sun light and wind.
-Their tiny and fragile surfaces make them more sensitive to sub-saturation and hence sublimation as well as above freezing temperatures than the big multi block sculptures outside.
+The fragile sculptures are in the forest for protection from Sun light and wind.
+Their tiny and fragile surfaces make them more sensitive to sub-saturation and hence sublimation as well as to above freezing temperatures than the big multi block sculptures outside.

 Pumps, coat and lifestyle